ciromattia/kcc/README.md

 _Originally posted by @celogeek in https://github.com/darodi/kcc/issues/4#issuecomment-1364553511_

-If you can't open the last beta and the OS says it's damaged, fix it with:
+If you can't open and the OS says it's damaged, fix it with:
 ```
 xattr -d com.apple.quarantine /Applications/Kindle\ Comic\ Converter.app
 ```